joaonzangoII/PIP/README.md

 #TchiowaPHP

-TchiowaPHP ia a fork of PIP is a tiny application framework built for people who use a LAMP stack.
+TchiowaPHP is a fork of PIP is a tiny application framework built for people who use a LAMP stack.
 TchiowaPHP aims to be as simple as possible to set up and use.

 Visit [http://joaonzangoii.github.com/TchiowaPHP](http://joaonzangoii.github.com/TchiowaPHP/) for more information and documentation.